redox-os/book/src/porting-applications.md

 ## Cookbook

-The GCC and LLVM compiler frontends on Linux use the Linux target triplet by default, it will create Linux ELF binaries that don't work on Redox because it can't undertstand them.
+The GCC and LLVM compiler frontends on Linux use the Linux target triplet by default, it will create Linux ELF binaries that don't work on Redox because it can't understand them.

 Part of this process is to use `glibc` (GNU C Standard Library) which doesn't support Redox system calls.
 To make the compiler use `relibc` (Redox C Standard Library) Cookbook needs to tell the build system of the application or library to use it, and this is done with environment variables and target/platform flags for the Redox target.